-The Update Fees menu lists additional items which may be used as alternatives to manually entering each code.
+The Update Procedures menu lists three additional items which may be used as alternatives to manually entering each code.

-- Delete Allowed Amounts: This item clears all allowed amounts.
+- Delete All: This item clears all fields for the plan.

 As with allowed amounts, flat rate coverage amounts can be added to the plan as Insurance Payments are entered.

 Insurance Estimating is enabled in Preferences > Insurance.
 Check the Use Insurance Estimating checkbox to enable the feature.